owlOur Mission

-The Owl Creek Conservancy is a private nonprofit organization of volunteers dedicated to conserving natural and agricultural lands in the Knox County Area through widespread private action.
+The Owl Creek Conservancy is a private nonprofit organization of a Board of Trustees, led by an Executive Director, dedicated to conserving natural and agricultural lands in the Knox County Area through widespread private action.
 We work with landowners for the public good to maintain and to improve the quality of life now and in the future by conserving farmlands, stream corridors, aquifer- and watershed-protection areas, wildlife habitats, woodlands, scenic vistas, and ecologically sensitive areas of environmental, historic, and community importance.

 Knox County is endowed with an abundance of beautiful countryside and open space.
 Both natural areas and working farms contribute to the county's appealing landscape, which the entire community values and enjoys.
 Unfortunately, encroaching development is altering the historic rural landscape of Knox County.